The Best (and Worst) Ways to Store Your Weed

-Lose the plastic
+Lose the plastic bud baggies

-Stock up on glass
+Stock up on good ol’ glass

 Use parchment to prevent damage

-If your idea of long-term storage is Tupperware, let’s at least lessen the damage.
+If your idea of long-term storage is still Tupperware, let’s at least lessen the damage.
 Grab that same kind of parchment paper popular for concentrates and softly wrap your bud before placing it inside.
 You’ll then have a built-in surface for breaking apart nugs or rolling joints.
-Conveniently, this is also the default method for storing shatter, rosin, live resin, and sugar wax, meaning one of your friends probably already has some.